konopkov/reactnd-project-myreads/README.md

     ├── App.js # This is the root of the app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── Book.js # Single Book component.
-Used in BookGrid component ├── BookGrid.js # Book component.
-Used in BookShelf and SearchBooks components ├── BookShelf.js # Book component.
-Used in ListBooks component ├── ListBooks.js # Book component.
-Used in App component to show shelves ├── SearchBooks.js # Book component.
+    ├── Book.js # Book component - a single book.
+Used in BookGrid component
+    ├── BookGrid.js # BookGrid component - a list of books without shelf arrangment.
+Used in BookShelf and SearchBooks components
+    ├── BookShelf.js # BookShelf component - a shelf with books on it.
+Used in ListBooks component ├── ListBooks.js # ListBooks component - multiple shelves.
+Used in App component to show shelves ├── SearchBooks.js # SearchBooks component - search page.
 Used in App component to show search results ├── icons # Images.
     │   ├── add.svg
     │   ├── arrow-back.svg